Here are all the facts and statistics you need to know about Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 RACE WINNERS

-From those 22 races, there have been 15 different winners.
+From the 22 races in Mexico, there have been 15 different winners.

 Verstappen has the most Mexico City Grand Prix wins

 In 2021, Max Verstappen became the first driver to have won more than two races in Mexico.
-He holds the record of most victories in Mexico City with four, having taken his fourth victory at the Mexico City Grand Prix in 2022.
+He holds the record of most victories in Mexico City with five, having taken his fifth victory at the Mexico City Grand Prix in 2023.

 Aside from Verstappen, Jim Clark, Alain Prost, Nigel Mansell and Lewis Hamilton are the other drivers who have recorded multiple victories here.
 No driver other than Verstappen has more than two wins at the track.